-Creating valuable content for your readers is one thing, getting your words across the internet requires more efforts on your end.
-Being a blogger on the internet is a much more complicated endeavour to begin upon than perceived in the beginning.
+Creating valuable content for your readers is one thing, but getting your words across the internet requires more effort on your end.
+Being a blogger on the internet is a much more complicated endeavor to begin than perceived in the beginning.

 Your work as a blogger just begins after you have published your content.

 Marketing work steps right in as you are done with researching and writing your content.
 Skip it and you will see little to no engagement with your newly minted content, making you think about where it all went wrong.

 With the numerous social media and other marketing networks out there on the web, marketing on the internet now is way more complicated than the billboard and print ads that were the traditional modes of marketing in the past.
 Being active and engaging with your readers is a little too much to ask for both new and veteran bloggers.
 But what the veteran blogger has figured out pretty well is how to leverage the use of available tools at hand to save his time on marketing and fragment it to research his articles much better.
 Big data is influencing online marketing in 2023 and keeping ahead of it is a must.

 Having quality articles is one thing, and the right tools to get them into the hands of readers are something more.
 To spiral up your online marketing efforts, you will need the right tools to make things easy for you on the promotional front.